yash16jr/Exploratory-Data-Analysis/README.md

 # Exploratory-Data-Analysis
-This repo contains Exploratory Data Analysis on various DataSets like:
+This repo contains Exploratory Data Analysis on dataset Student Preformance in exams
-1. Students performance in exams
-2. Flight Price

 Providing a foundation for visualization of the data and further analysis according to the user's need All of the work is done in Python-Jupyter Notebook.

-Primary library used is Seaborn with some usage of matplotlib.
+Primary libraries used for visualization are Seaborn and matplotlib.